Skip to main content

 This is where most people get confused.
 There are two ways content drives revenue:

 Most store owners only measure direct revenue and dramatically undervalue their content.
 In GA4, check the Conversion paths report to see how organic content appears in multi-step purchase journeys.
-You'll likely find that content touches 2-3x more conversions than last-touch attribution suggests.
+You'll likely find that content appears in far more purchase journeys than last-touch attribution credits it for.

 Step 2: Compare your customer acquisition costs